 Alcohol’s effects begin the moment we take our first sip

-Let's keep going with the learning.
-Again, we can do better when we know better.
+I truly believe that we can do better when we know better.
 I hope that the time for that is now.
-I am not driven to change the world but I am inspired to navigate change in what we train Yoga teachers and challenge Yoga Studio owners to reconsider marketing their events with alcohol.
+I am not driven to change the world but I am inspired to navigate change in what/how we train Yoga teachers and challenge Yoga Studio owners to reconsider marketing their events with alcohol.

 The most basic turn your head facts about alcohol.